-The site selection process outlines a road map for decision-making, which involves many steps completed over a number of years.
+The site selection process outlines a road map for decision-making, which involves many steps.
 Over the course of these steps, the NWMO and potentially interested communities reflect upon the suitability of the community to host the Adaptive Phased Management (APM) Project.
-Progressively detailed scientific and technical studies are completed, and surrounding communities and potentially affected Aboriginal peoples are drawn into the process and engaged, before any decision is made on a preferred safe site for the APM Project in an informed willing community.
+Progressively detailed scientific and technical studies are completed, and surrounding communities and potentially affected Aboriginal peoples are drawn into the process and engaged, before any decision is made on a preferred site for the APM Project.